-We have approved the Commonwealth of the Northern Mariana Islands' (CNMI's) application for Federal Fiscal Year (FFY) 2022 funds under Part B of the Individuals with Disabilities Education Act (IDEA Part B).
-Our approval is based on our review of the IDEA Part B application submitted by the Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) to the U.S. Department of Education (Department), Office of Special Education Programs (OSEP), on May 24, 2022, including the assurances provided in Section II and incorporated by reference to this letter as noted in Enclosure A. Our approval is also based on the CNMI's certification in Section II.D of its FFY 2022 application (Enclosure B) that the CNMI's provisions meet the requirements of IDEA Part B as found in Public Law 108-446, and that CNMI will operate its Part B program in accordance with all of the required assurances and certifications, consistent with 34 C.F.R. § 76.104.
-The effective date of this grant award is July 1, 2022.
+We have approved the Commonwealth of the Northern Mariana Islands (CNMI's) application for Federal fiscal year (FFY) 2023 funds under Part B of the Individuals with Disabilities Education Act (IDEA Part B).
+The effective date of this grant award is July 1, 2023.

+Our approval is based on our review of the IDEA Part B application submitted by the Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) to the U.S. Department of Education (Department), Office of Special Education Programs (OSEP), on May 22, 2023, including the assurances provided in Section II and incorporated by reference to this letter as noted in Enclosure A. Our approval is also based on CNMI's certification in Section II.D of its FFY 2023 application (Enclosure B) that CNMI's provisions meet the requirements of IDEA Part B as found in Public Law 108-446, and that CNMI will operate its Part B program in accordance with all of the required assurances and certifications, consistent with 34 C.F.R. § 76.104.